 A trochus shell, polished by an Aboriginal man from the One Arm Point Community, a gift from Br.
 Nick Bilich some years back, is a treasured memento of the years we lived and worked throughout the Kimberley region of West Australia.
 It symbolises his deep connection with the land, the indigenous Aboriginal peoples, natural beauty and the built environment.

-The Kimberley is a world away from the old Croatian fishing and ship-building village of Vranyica near Split where Br Nick’s parents spent their childhood and Bilic is a common name.
-Vranyica people have a reputation for being friendly and hospitable.
-Here on February 4th, 1917 Nicolai Bilic married Lucy Grubic and raised three children, Dinka, Tony and Valenka.
+The Kimberley is a world away from the old Croatian fishing and ship-building village of Vranjica near Split where Br Nick’s parents spent their childhood and Bilić is a common name.
+Vranjica people have a reputation for being friendly and hospitable.
+Here on February 4th, 1917 Nikola Bilić married Luca (Lucy) Grubić and raised three children, Dinka, Ante and Valenka.
 There is a relief of Kairos, the God of the happy moment, in the nunnery adjacent to the church of St. Nikola at nearby Trogir.
 Our Brother Nick definitely inherited the friendliness and hospitality of his forbears and was always ready to celebrate the ‘happy moment’.

-In 1923 Nicolai migrated to Australia to save money and setup house.
-His wife and children joined him in 1926 settling in Livingstone St, Beaconsfield, a suburb of Fremantle, a sea-side fishing and shipbuilding town like Vranyica and the main port for Perth, the Capital of West Australia.
-Here, in 1928, Vincent was born and then, in 1930 when Nicolai was 40 and Lucy 33, on the 6th July their youngest son, Joseph Nicholas, the subject of this life, was born.
+In 1923, Nikola migrated to Australia to save money and setup house.
+His wife and children joined him in 1926 settling in Livingstone St, Beaconsfield, a suburb of Fremantle, a sea-side fishing and shipbuilding town like Vranjica and the main port for Perth, the capital of West Australia.
+Here, in 1928, Vincent was born and then, on the 6th July 1930, when Nikola was 40 and Luca 33, their youngest son, Joseph Nicholas was born.
 The birth certificate lists the family surname as Bilich, the form Nick used all his adult life.

 Joseph Nicholas, or Nicholas as he came to be known, grew up in Beaconsfield, in a house built by his father and still standing at 13 Young St. In later life, a niece, Cecilia Bilic Potter, took Nick on a tour of the places that were part of his childhood – the bottleo’s limestone shed down their back lane (who paid for and onsold empty beer and cordial bottles) then, the milko where milk was obtained in a milk pail, which Nick would carry home.
 They visited Joy Mahony, where Nick reminisced on those boyhood years.
 It was then he admitted to her: